department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

 *(If they share anything about a harassment experience, say...)*
 - I am sorry you had this experience.
 It is helpful for me to hear that so I can understand how we can provide resources to help.
-- If you want to report your experience with harassment, you can do that in person at the VA site or call XXX-XXX-XXXX.
+- If you want to report your experience with harassment, you can do that in person at the VA site or call XXX-XXX-XXXX *(phone # TBD)*.

 Is there anything else that we haven't talked about that you think I should know?